davidbmacias10/davidbmacias10.github.io/_books/Life.md

 tags: personal-history
 buy_link: https://www.amazon.com/Life-Code-Personal-History-Technology/dp/1250181690
 started: 2024-07-01
-finished: 2024-07-15
+finished:
 released: 2017
 stars: 5
 goodreads_review: 6318556636
-status: Finished
+status: Reading
 ---

-Ellen Ullman's reflections on her experiences as a software engineer offered a deeply personal perspective on the tech industry's evolution.
-Her essays highlighted the human aspects of coding and the ethical considerations in technology development.
-This book resonated with my own journey in tech, emphasizing the importance of empathy and critical thinking in software engineering.
+I had never thought of myself as a computer scientist, I liked the original term: calculator.
+And I learned to Calculate because of the need that exists in Physics and Math.
+But at the end of the day, it's just code.